mapehe/cart_pole/README.md

 learning in general, I had trouble finding one I liked that uses TensorFlow's automatic differentiation instead of tinkering with the gradients by hand.

-I'm planning to further discuss this script in a blog post later.
+I discuss the details of this script in [a post](https://mapehe.github.io/Cart-Pole/).